 Let the mixture work its magic for 15 to 20 minutes.
 Scrub the grout with a stiff bristle grout brush.

-Wipe clean with damp sponge to remove all traces of baking soda.
+Wipe clean with a damp sponge to remove all traces of baking soda.
 Let dry.
-Super grungy grout may need a couple cleaning session.
+Super grungy grout may need a couple of cleaning sessions.

 Pro Tip: Once the grout is dry, apply a good sealer to protect it.
+Hydrogen peroxide is a bleaching agent and will remove any sealer you previously applied.
 Clean and reseal once a year to make cleaning super easy.

 3. Remove Cooked on Grease From Non-Ceramic Pots and Pans

-Scrub with a scrubby sponge and rinse under running water.
+Scrub with a scrubby sponge and rinse under warm water.

 4. Knock Out Soap Scum